 Doc, My Head Is Going to Explode!

 Family Medicine Exam Prep > Blog > CCFP > Doc, My Head Is Going to Explode!

-A man with exploding head and a cloud coming out of his head.
+A man with exploding head and eyes wide open.

+Doc, My Head Is Going to Explode!